 --root-namespace MyApiProject

-When you run your EF commands from your development machine with the .csproj
+When you run your EF commands from your development machine with the .csproj file, it gathers all the dependencies

 it needs from the project.
-Because we don’t have the .csproj
+Because we don’t have the .csproj file after publishing, we have to tell dotnet where to find

 those dependencies.
 Let’s take a look at these lines individually.